 THE THERMAL STRAP DESIGN & MANUFACTURING EXPERTS

-Technology Applications, Inc. (TAI), headquartered in Boulder, Colorado, is the world's largest provider of thermal straps (often referred to as "flexible thermal links," or "heat straps").
+Technology Applications, Inc. (TAI), headquartered in Boulder, Colorado, is the world's largest provider of thermal straps .
 We offer the most extensive product lines of custom and standard straps in the industry, in addition to our consultation and test services.
-Each year, we provide thousands of copper straps, and hundreds of graphite straps to customers from NASA, to JAXA, ESA, and countless aerospace organizations, electronics companies, national laboratories, and universities across the globe.
-Our strap products also have extensive spaceflight heritage, and are used on dozens of important programs including: Solar Orbiter, GOES-R/S/T/U, METEOSAT, GRACE-FO, DSAC, and the Orion, Cignus OA-9, and CST-100 Starliner Commercial Crew & Cargo Vehicles.
+Each year, we provide thousands of copper straps, and hundreds of graphite straps, to customers from NASA to commercial electronics companies, national laboratories, universities, cryogenic and photonics engineering firms, and aerospace organizations across the globe.
+Our straps also have extensive spaceflight heritage and are used on dozens of significant programs, including Solar Orbiter, GOES-R/S/T/U, METEOSAT, GRACE-FO, DSAC, and the Orion, Cignus OA-9, and CST-100 Starliner Commercial Crew & Cargo Vehicles.

 Thermal System Design & Consultation

-In addition to our strap products, TAI also specializes in aerospace and laboratory thermal management systems and product development.
+In addition to our strap products, TAI also specializes in aerospace and laboratory thermal management engineering and product development.
 Our engineering team is currently developing state of the art flexible heat exchangers for the US Military and the aerospace industry (in DoD SBIR Ph I, Ph I extension, and Ph II contracts, and via independent commercial programs).
-To learn more about our services and how our team can help your program, please contact us today.
+To learn more about our services and how our team can help you, please contact us today.

 What Sets TAI Apart?

 Unmatched Experience | In-House Fabrication | Spaceflight Heritage